Logiciel Solutions Limited IPO Opens on November 28, 2025 - www.lokmattimes.com

 Logiciel Solutions Limited IPO Opens on November 28, 2025

-PNN Mumbai (Maharashtra) [India], November 27: Logiciel Solutions Limited is an offshore, AI-First Software engineering company specializing in custom ...
+Mumbai (Maharashtra) [India], November 27: Logiciel Solutions Limited is an offshore, AI-First Software engineering company specializing in custom software ...

 Mumbai (Maharashtra) [India], November 27: Logiciel Solutions Limited is an offshore, AI-First Software engineering company specializing in custom software development, cloud engineering, AI/ML, UI/UX Design, proposes to open its Initial Public Offering on Friday, 28th November, 2025 and aiming to raise ₹ 39.90 Crores, with shares to be listed on the BSE SME platform.